Everything you need to know...

 This course is approved by the Health and Care Professions Council (HCPC) and accredited by the Chartered Society of Physiotherapy.
 Graduates are eligible to apply to register with the HCPC and apply to become members of the Chartered Society of Physiotherapy.
 You must be registered with the HCPC in order to practise as a physiotherapist in the UK.

-On completion of the intermediate awards - PgDiploma/PgCertificate in Rehabilitation, you will not be eligible to apply for HCPC registration as a Physiotherapist.
+On completion of the intermediate awards - PgDiploma/PgCertificate in Physical Rehabilitation, you will not be eligible to apply for HCPC registration as a Physiotherapist.

 Where will I study?